flakzilla/cr2020-relay-board/README.md

 ## Summary

 This project faithfully recreates the original board based on a sample LC-67183-1 board from a 1976 North American market CR-2020.
 A complete BOM is provided, including modern part substitutions where original parts may not be available.
-Instructions for ordering copies of the board from JLCPCB are included below.

 Note that this replica doesn't *perfectly* recreate original board - some liberties were taken to make the design more suitable for modern components, and to make some practical changes.

+AK user Jayfree also designed a replacement for the relay board, his is a modernized two-layer design instead of a reproduction of the original design.
+Available here: https://www.audiokarma.org/forums/index.php?threads/cad-new-yamaha-cr-2020-capacitor-board.912553/page-7#post-14397551 ([Photo](https://www.audiokarma.org/forums/index.php?threads/cad-new-yamaha-cr-2020-capacitor-board.912553/page-5#post-14284775))

 Replica filter capacitor boards have been developed as well:
 1. [niclasf's board](https://foogadgets.blogspot.com/2020/05/yamaha-cr2020-repair.html) - to get one, contact niclasf on AK, or use his web store at https://www.facebook.com/foogadgets/
 1. [jayfree's board](https://www.audiokarma.org/forums/index.php?threads/cad-new-yamaha-cr-2020-capacitor-board.912553/page-7#post-14397551) - ([Photo](https://www.audiokarma.org/forums/index.php?threads/cad-new-yamaha-cr-2020-capacitor-board.912553/page-4#post-14139270))

-Jayfree also designed a replacement for the relay board.
-It's a modernized two-layer design instead of a reproduction of the original PCB: https://www.audiokarma.org/forums/index.php?threads/cad-new-yamaha-cr-2020-capacitor-board.912553/page-7#post-14397551 ([Photo](https://www.audiokarma.org/forums/index.php?threads/cad-new-yamaha-cr-2020-capacitor-board.912553/page-5#post-14284775))

 ### Caution & Advice